hemanth090/Lead-Scoring-Dashboard/README.md

 ## 🚀 Deployment

-### Backend Deployment (Render/Fly.io)
+### Backend Deployment (Vercel)

-1. **Create a new web service on Render:**
+1. **Deploy to Vercel:**
-   - Connect your GitHub repository
+   - Connect your GitHub repository to Vercel
-   - Set build command: `pip install -r requirements.txt`
+   - Vercel will automatically detect the `vercel.json` configuration
-   - Set start command: `cd src && python setup_model.py && uvicorn main:app --host 0.0.0.0 --port $PORT`
+   - The build process will install dependencies and setup the model

 2. **Environment Variables:**
    - No additional environment variables required for basic setup